swapnil712/sodari/README.md

     @apply outline outline-2 outline-amber-500 outline-offset-2;
   }
 }

-/* Hides the connecting line under the final step in a vertical Stepper */ .stepper li:last-child .stepper-col {
-  display: none !important;
-}
 ```

 To **rebrand** the kit, override any token — for example, point `--color-primary` at your brand hue and every primary button, badge, and active state updates automatically.